 Earlier "single bay" 2600 foot cars proved the concept but railroads and private shippers alike wanted something bigger.
 More than 5000 cars of this size were built between 1963 and 1980.

 A Unique Look

-Airslides don't look much like conventional covered hoppers.
-But even among models of this class there are many variations.
-Over a seventeen year production run, improvements are made and designs are changed.
+Airslides don't look much like conventionally covered hoppers.
+But even among models of this class, there are many variations.
+Over a seventeen-year production run, improvements are made and designs are changed.

 Tangent has modeled three distinct versions of this car.
 The most obvious differences can be seen in the ends of the car.
-The shape of the side posts, position of the hand brake, roof style and running boards are other spotting features.
+The shape of the side posts, the position of the handbrake, roof style and running boards are other spotting features.
 Smaller detail changes include grab iron, ladder and stirrup styles and crossover platforms.

 Regardless of which phase is represented, each model shows a high degree of quality in its construction.
 All of the fine details and piping are finely executed.
 Most parts are made of wire for durability.

 Perhaps a unique feature of this model which sets it apart from earlier Airslide models is the see-through floating bolsters on the ends.
 The end details on these cars are very well done overall.
 It's almost a shame to bury one in the middle of a train.

 For modern modelers, the BNSF buffer cars are perfect in this role as they are commonly found on either end of a unit train of oil or ethanol tank cars.
 Add a working EOT from Ring Engineering and you've got the perfect end to any train (at least in this post-caboose era!)

 The quality in construction in these models doesn't end with the details.
 The Airslides are ready to run right from the box.
 This doesn't just mean that the cars are assembled, it includes all of the quality checks that modelers need to do before a car goes on the layout.